mwkpe/rand/cpp_guide/ais_cpp_guidelines.md

 ## 3.2 Line length

-* Lines should be around 100 characters long and not exceed 120 characters
+* Lines should not exceed 120 characters
-* Long lines should be continued on a new line with 4 spaces indentation with respect to the first line, i.e. any additional lines should not be indented further
+* Long lines should be broken up and continued on a new line with 4 spaces indentation with respect to the first line, i.e. any additional lines should not be indented further

 ```C++
 // Yes